Superconducting pairing correlations on a trapped-ion quantum computer: Trotter circuits for time evolution

+we can cancel all commutators and implement hopping around $2 \times 2$ plaquettes exactly.
+Let us now describe the exact sequence of gates and implementation in our chosen fermionic encoding in more detail.

-with an overview of the strategy shown in Fig.~\ref{supplement_fig_hopping_strategy}.
-We first remind that the edges appearing in this sum are \emph{not} the edges present in the representation of the fermionic encoding in Fig \ref{supplement_fig_qubit_labeling}a.
-The edges appearing in \eqref{hhop} denote the edges on the \emph{original} $6\times 6$ square lattice, and link only fermions with identical spins.
+We first remind that the $\langle ij \rangle$ appearing in~\eqref{hhop} are \emph{not} the edges present in the representation of the fermionic encoding in Fig \ref{supplement_fig_qubit_labeling}a, but instead denote the edges on the \emph{original} $6\times 6$ square lattice, and link only fermions with identical spins.
 In Fig \ref{supplement_fig_qubit_labeling}a, they correspond for up spin (blue qubits) to edges such as $0-1$ and $0-6$, but also to edges such as $6-12$ and $7-8$, even though they are not linked by an edge in this fermionic encoding.
 For down spin (red qubits), they include for example $43-44$ and $43-49$, but also $44-45$ and $43-37$.
 They \emph{do not} include edges between different spins that appear in the fermionic encoding, such as $0-36$.